Vol. 149, No. 13 — March 28, 2015

-In accordance with section 70.15 of the Copyright Act, the Copyright Board has certified and hereby publishes the statement of royalties to be collected by the Society for Reproduction Rights of Authors, Composers and Publishers in Canada (SODRAC) for the reproduction, in Canada, of musical works embedded into cinematographic works for the purpose of distributing copies of these cinematographic works for private use or for theatrical exhibition for the years 2009 to 2012.
+In accordance with subsection 68(4) of the Copyright Act, the Copyright Board has certified and hereby publishes the statement of royalties to be collected by Re:Sound Music Licensing Company (Re:Sound) for the communication to the public by telecommunication, in Canada, of published sound recordings embodying musical works and performers’ performances of such works pursuant to Tariff No. 6.B (Use of Recorded Music to Accompany Fitness Activities) for the years 2008 to 2012.

 56 Sparks Street, Suite 800

 STATEMENT OF ROYALTIES TO BE COLLECTED BY RE:SOUND FOR THE PERFORMANCE IN PUBLIC OR THE COMMUNICATION TO THE PUBLIC BY TELECOMMUNICATION, IN CANADA, OF PUBLISHED SOUND RECORDINGS EMBODYING MUSICAL WORKS AND PERFORMERS’ PERFORMANCES OF SUCH WORKS FOR THE YEARS 2008 TO 2012

 Tariff No. 6.B

 USE OF RECORDED MUSIC TO ACCOMPANY FITNESS ACTIVITIES

 1. This tariff may be cited as the Re:Sound Fitness Tariff, 2008-2012.